 Along with submitting your 1023 and your 990 you will describe your programs.
 It is critical that you tell your story on these forms with all of the passion and clarity that you can.
 Facts and data about number of clients served and impact are critical once you have the data.
 These forms are made public and are often a donor’s first source of information about your nonprofit.
 This article from the Journal of Accountancy has some great examples and details who your likely readers will be. https://www.journalofaccountancy.com/issues/2016/dec/irs-form-990-for-not-for-profits.html

 Finally, while it isn’t fun, or program related, it is critical that you start with proper records retention.
 Keeping the right records and for the right period will allow you to support your Form 990 and allows you to gather the data that you need to tell your story effectively.
+The IRS requires that you keep specific items for between 3 and 7 years.
 The IRS has a publication with information about all types of compliance for charities.
 Records retention starts on page 14; however, I recommend reading the entire guide and asking your board to read the guide. https://www.irs.gov/pub/irs-pdf/p4221pc.pdf

 There are so many resources available for nonprofit entities it is easy to get overwhelmed.
 I highly recommend connecting with a CPA who specializes in nonprofit accounting early in the set-up process and stay connected with them throughout your first several years.
 Not all CPAs specialize in nonprofit accounting, so it is important to make sure they work for enough organizations to have the needed expertise.